InHerSight’s list of the 50 best companies to work for is created from millions of anonymous employer ratings and reviews by working women.

 By measuring the experiences of actual employees, we can provide a more accurate picture of what it’s like to work for a company—and we can help improve what employees get from a company.

-Companies with ratings and reviews from at least 50 current or former US-based employees are eligible for this list.
-This data was updated on June 26, 2019.
+Companies with at least 50 submissions from current or former US-based employees are eligible for this list.
+Company ratings accurate as of March 1, 2021.